Is the Stock Market Rigged???

 • By promoting free trade and certain foreign treaties, the government seeks to improve the country’s international position, which is seen as a positive by investors.

-• It’s highly doubtful that the stock market figures into the government’s decision to take certain military actions—but Wall Street seems to like them nonetheless.
+• It’s highly doubtful that the stock market figures into the government’s decision to take certain military actions.
+But Wall Street seems to like them nonetheless.

 In each case, there’s an intentional action by either the Fed or the government that has some affect on stocks.
 Because the Fed and the government seek positive directions, the effect on the market, if it’s apparent, is mostly incidental.

 Do you think the market is rigged, influenced or in a completely natural state?
-How do you recommend playing it, especially if you think it’s rigged or influenced?
+How do you recommend playing it, especially if you think it?s rigged or influenced?

 ( Photo by Sister72 )

-5 comments to Is the Stock Market Rigged???
+16 Responses to Is the Stock Market Rigged???

-• A thought-provoking article, Kevin.
+1. A thought-provoking article, Kevin.

 I believe that the market is behaving as it always has and as is natural.
 There’s a natural force at most times pushing stock prices upward (the Get Rich Quick impulse possessed by all) and a natural force pushing prices downward once they get to insanely dangerous levels (the economic reality that market prices must ultimately reflect the economic realities for the market to continue to function).
 When the two forces come into conflict, there is a crash or a series of crashes and then the process begins again.